 The man on the rooftop across from mine signaling with a red flag as his pigeons circled overhead, whistles strapped to their backs whining like a passing UFO.
 The lady who kept a pet dragonfly tied to a piece of string, to eat the last of the mosquitos.
 The hawkers’ cries, clanging together knife sharpening rods or plaintively minstreling for second-hand furniture.

 The problem with collections is they are almost invariably uneven.
 A book similar to Ash and Pellman’s that came out not long ago and with which it will be compared is Unsavory Elements: Stories of Foreigners on the Loose in China, edited by Tom Carter (Earnshaw Books, 2013).
 The overall quality of the contributions in this collection is higher, yet it suffers from many of the same pitfalls.
-With the exception of Carter’s own piece on a visit to a brothel street in rural China (which landed him in a lot of hot water from the expat PC crowd), the book fails most notably to deliver on its promise of being “unsavory”; the stories are politically correct with a vengeance, and harmless, if not quite as relentlessly so as Ash and Pellman’s collection.
-Nonetheless, Carter’s book works, as the stories all have a decisive arc carrying them through to the end.
+With the exception of Carter’s own piece on a visit to a brothel street in rural China (which landed him in hot water from the expat PC crowd), the book fails most notably to deliver on its promise of being “unsavory.”
+The stories are politically correct with a vengeance, and harmless, if not quite as relentlessly so as Ash and Pellman’s collection, and in other respects Carter’s book follows through, as the stories all have a decisive arc carrying them through to the end.

 The narrative does indeed feature much drinking, mostly Red Bulls alternating with vodka and apple juice, and Coke (the beverage) for breakfast.
 Most of the book is devoted not to getting laid but rather hammered with the dudes, when not bogged down in endless trivial details about the jobs Olden finds and loses in the online marketing business.
 At one point he is clearly unnerved when one of the dudes shows up for a night of drinking with a woman: “Claire?
 Whaddefuck?
 You brought your girlfriend along?
 Tonight?
 When we’re supposed to have a blast?
 But setting aside the belligerent thoughts, I composed myself and returned her magical smile.”
 The male bonding is so close, so emotional, and female company so frequently avoided, that I suspect the author might be gay but just hasn’t realized it.
 On the rare occasions Olden manages to bring a woman home with him, he’s so wasted he’s not aware of it.
 Here’s a typical description of a bedroom scene the following morning.
 I have to admit the desolation is memorable in its own way: